A-Jax/JavaScript-RGB-generator/README.md

 # JavaScript-RGB-generator
 A demonstration of using JavaScript to create random colours.
+Demonstrating conditions, loops and arrays and functions.